Youth Advisory Board

 Hi, my name is Glenda Wabaluku, and I joined the board because I wanted to understand the issues affecting our community and help these issues become better for those living in the community.
 I am first-generation student who plans to get a bachelors and master’s degree in business administration and management, with a minor in entrepreneurship.
 I then plan to pursue law school and study civil or defense law.
 Fun fact: I had the pleasure of travelling to France, Belgium and Germany during the last World Cup.

 My name is Terra Pilch-Bisson.
-I am a junior at Henry M. Jackson High School and currently serving a two-year term as chair of Everett’s Youth Advisory Board.
+I am a junior at Henry M. Jackson High School and currently serving a two-year term as chair of the Mayor’s Youth Advisory Board.
 I have a great interest in public service and youth civic engagement.
 I also serve as a student representative to the Everett Public Schools Board, as a member of the Snohomish County Young Democrats, and as an intern for State Representative John Lovick.
 I’m excited to tackle big issues from the city’s youth perspective this year after laying the board’s groundwork last year!
 I love hiking, reading and anything outdoors.
 I’m interested in pursuing local organizing and politics in the future.
 One fun fact about me is that I’m actually a dual citizen (Canadian-American).

 My name is Arshpreet Kaur.
-I’m a senior at Cascade High School and I am excited to be a part of the Youth Advisory Board.
+I’m a senior at Cascade High School and I am excited to be a part of the Mayor's Youth Advisory Board.
 I think this will give me the opportunity to provide feedback to my community, as a peer, regarding what is going on in the city of Everett.
 I will use this opportunity to better our community, not only for the youth but for everyone.
 I want to go into the medical field and I love sports and clubs.
 I also enjoy doing fun projects!

 My name is Charles Wichert and I am a third-year student at the University of Washington, Bothell campus.
-I joined Everett's Youth Advisory Board so I could make a difference in my local government.
+I joined the Mayor's Youth Advisory Board so I could make a difference in my local government.
 My future aspirations include to graduate from the University of Washington with a Bachelor of Arts in law, economics and public policy (LEPP), travel to Germany, and hopefully work at the City of Everett as an executive team member for Mayor Franklin.
 In my spare time, I enjoy watching movies, going out, hiking and swimming.
 While I originally grew up in California, I made the decision to move to Washington two years ago to pursue my educational goals and start working towards a career in politics.

 Hi all!
 My name is Khanh and I'm a senior attending Mariner High School in Everett.
-I joined the Youth Advisory Board (YAB) because I'm passionate about politics and I think it's extremely important for youth to be politically and civically engaged.
+I joined the Mayor's Youth Advisory Board (YAB) because I'm passionate about politics and I think it's extremely important for youth to be politically and civically engaged.
 Being a part of YAB allows me to remain knowledgeable of the politics of my local community and contribute to it as well.
 Some of the issues I care about include environmental, social and reproductive justice, equitable education and gender equality.
 In my free time, I love watching Jeopardy, going on walks, calligraphing and listening to music.
 My career and academic pursuits surround electoral politics and advocacy.
 In the future, I'd like to pursue a career in public office.

 My name is Joe and I've lived in Everett for the past sixteen years with my family of nine.
-Over the last five years, I've cultivated a love of government and policy through competitive debate, so when the opportunity to serve on the Youth Advisory Board opened, I immediately applied.
+Over the last five years, I've cultivated a love of government and policy through competitive debate, so when the opportunity to serve on the Mayor's Youth Advisory Board opened, I immediately applied.
 That led to another opportunity to serve on the Fiscal Sustainability Advisory Committee.
 I'm currently a Running Start student at Everett Community College and I hope to study United States policy and politics in the future.

 Hello, my name is Julien S. Odom.
 I am a senior at Henry M. Jackson High School.
 Reading, watching political discussions and studying history are my hobbies.
 My career aspirations include earning a dual degree in history and public policy.
 I want to affect change against systemic, racist policies and agendas that affect Black people, while also advocating for other marginalized groups of people.
 I believe that unity and having a collective agenda can bring progress, change and hope for all.

 My name is Khloe Martinez, and I'm currently a senior at Everett High School.
-One of the biggest reasons I decided to join the Everett Youth Advisory Board was for the opportunity to create change on a level that is larger than engaging with the community at school or on the streets.
+One of the biggest reasons I decided to join the Mayor's Youth Advisory Board was for the opportunity to create change on a level that is larger than engaging with the community at school or on the streets.
 I would love to attend a four-year university next year, hopefully in-person.
 I hope to major in either psychology, film, or political science.
 However, right now, I really enjoy baking, writing and taking film classes in my free time!
 I submitted college applications a while ago, so I am currently trying to focus on the end of my senior year and taking care of my kitten and two older dogs.